 University of St Andrews Library Collections Policy

 The scope of the University Library Collections Policy includes:

-- How the Library stores and manages material, both print and digital, once it has been acquired by the University Library and where material will be kept
+- How the Library stores and manages material, both print and digital, once it has been acquired

-|Senior managers/Liaison Staff:||Review of existing policy/policy amendments via Library Collections Advisory Group|
+|Senior Managers/Liaison Librarians:||Policy review via Library Collections Advisory Group|

 |Library User Group:||Comment on and input to proposed amendments|